Simbioz/sketch-siblings/README.md

 # sketch-siblings

-This plugin accelerates working with sibling layers or groups.
+Accelerates working with sibling layers or groups.

 <a href="DEV.md">Developer Information</a>